Classification metrics based on True/False positives & negatives

 thresholds for discretizing the curve.
 If set, the

-} for a small positive epsilon value will be automatically included with these to correctly handle predictions equal to exactly 0 or 1. - multi_label: boolean indicating whether multilabel data should be
+num_thresholdsparameter is ignored.
+Values should be in[0, 1].
+Endpoint thresholds equal to {-epsilon,1+epsilon} for a small positive epsilon value will be automatically included with these to correctly handle predictions equal to exactly 0 or 1. - multi_label: boolean indicating whether multilabel data should be

 treated as such, wherein AUC is computed separately for each label